-The current threat mankind currently faces is that the agricultural sector is facing unprecedented challenges from an increasing demand for food brought by a growing population, more frequent and extreme natural disasters due to climate change, as well as the over exploitation of natural resources.
-These challenges are just a few examples of how they can undermine the world's capacity to meet the demands of the present and the future is not to be taken for granted.
+The agricultural sector is facing unprecedented challenges, from an increasing demand for food brought by a growing population to more frequent and extreme natural disasters due to climate change and the exploitation of natural resources.
+These challenges show that the world's capacity to meet the demands of the present and the future is not to be taken for granted.

-That said, many companies have taken strides to address these major challenges, with new innovations and technologies arising leading to a competitive business landscape within both the startup and corporate stage.
+That said, many agtech companies have taken strides to address these major obstacles.
+New innovations and technologies in food production create a competitive business landscape within both the startup and corporate spheres.

-The full version of the Innovating Sustainability report (available for download) includes five case studies: three corporations (Nutrien, Vion, and Netafim) that do a great job of engaging with sustainability goals and two startups and their technologies explained in detail (Geopard and NextProtein).
+The full version of the Innovating Sustainability report (available for download) includes five case studies: three corporations (Nutrien, Vion, and Netafim) that do a great job of engaging with sustainability goals, and two startups, with their technologies explained in detail (Geopard and NextProtein).

 NextProtein tackles resource scarcity and food waste with a portfolio of insect-based protein products intended for animal feedstocks.
 The company breeds the Black Soldier Fly, which in a working space of 100 square meters can produce the same amount of protein as 100ha of soy.